Advanced preparation helps you get the most out of your investment

 State Party conventions are not isolated events.
-They may be an annual linchpin event, but many other important gatherings and collaborative efforts take place around the state throughout the year — including Executive Board meetings (scheduled quarterly around the state), County Central Committee meetings, State Party Caucus work, Regional meetings (scheduled prior to Executive Board meetings) and all of the boots-on-the-ground work we all do every day.
+They may be an annual linchpin event, but many other important gatherings and collaborative efforts take place around the state throughout the year — including CDP Executive Board meetings, County Central Committee meetings, State Party Caucus work, Regional meetings (scheduled prior to Executive Board meetings) and all of the boots-on-the-ground work we all do year-round.
 To make Convention the most effective use of your investment, design the weekend to gather skills and training, and develop relationships that will help make the rest of the year more successful.

 If there are specific people with whom you would like to spend time, set a firm time and location in advance; making clear plans for the weekend beforehand increases your efficiency.
 A convention is a large gathering and it is easy to be overwhelmed or become distracted – plan in advance.

 You may want to approach the weekend as a regional team to ensure all bases get covered.
-For instance, have a conversation with all of the local delegates in advance to make sure that any of the desired training events, Caucus meetings or networking are covered by at least one person in your group who will be responsible for providing feedback to your group.
+For instance, have a conversation with all of the local delegates in advance to make sure that any of the desired workshops, Caucus meetings or networking opportunities are covered by at least one person in your group who will be responsible for providing feedback to your group.

 It is also equally important to take this opportunity to engage with folks with whom you otherwise wouldn’t have face-to-face time.
 Consider stepping outside of your social comfort zone and use the weekend to build a new alliance, increase your network or discover a different (and perhaps more successful approach) in order to increase your local productivity.